mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 enormous cash prize and gains fame and fortune to last a lifetime.

-For some, making the Annililik Run is a once-in- a-lifetime adventure, a break from the norm and an adventure they will never forget.
+For some, making the Annililik Run is a once-in-a-lifetime adventure, a break from the norm and an adventure they will never forget.
 After a Run is completed, most contestants return to their lives as crewmembers on liners, freighters and tramp traders.